neo-project/docs/en-us/sc/fw/dotnet/neo/Asset/AssetType.md

 public extern byte AssetType {get;}
 ```

-Attribute value: the enumeration value of the asset class (not the enumeration name), the enumeration of the asset class is defined as follows:
+Attribute value: The enumeration value of the asset class (not the enumeration name).

+The enumeration of the asset class is defined as follows:

 ```c#
 public enum AssetType: byte